These stroke recovery tips start with the brain and and end with your lifestyle…

-Stroke recovery is all about healing the brain.
-And in order to heal the brain, you need to activate neuroplasticity, the mechanism that your brain uses to rewire itself.
+To heal the brain during stroke recovery, you need to activate neuroplasticity, the mechanism that your brain uses to rewire itself.

 Neuroplasticity is the #1 thing to focus on during stroke recovery.
 Become an expert on it and you won’t regret it.